 Gnocchi, pronounced nyaw-kee (Italian) or noh-kee (American), is a type of Italian pasta that resembles (German) dumplings.
 They are made of cooked mashed potatoes, flour and eggs; however, some recipes may include cheese or other flavoring ingredients, such as herbs and vegetables.

-Gnocchi can be boiled, fried, sauteed or baked.
+Gnocchi can be boiled, fried, sautéed or baked.

-What do cooked gnocchi taste like?
+What do oven baked gnocchi taste like?

 What is baked gnocchi?